AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 Don't take the MBTI / Myers Briggs, unless you're doing so for entertainment, as it's basically useless for our purposes.
 I would instead take the [RIASEC / Hollands](#RIASEC--Holland-Codes) and figure out what your type is, and then peruse the job listings, making a shortlist.
 This is not a be-all-end-all though, you should keep your options open for jobs not on here, as it only correlates .10-20 remember?
 But it's a useful filter.

 Then once you have a list, I would email, talk to, meet, interview, etc, as many people that you can from those jobs and try to assess to the best of your ability how they rank on the JCM - potentially even using the direct questions from the surveys, and also on job complexity and information processing.
 As for weighing the JCM - as you saw, weigh decision-making autonomy the highest, equal with task variety, and then skill variety/feedback from the job second.
-It might be worth doing the pros-social values test and its definitely worth doing the big 5 test, and use both the pros-social values and conscientousness to weigh task significance of the job.
-If you are low in conscientousness or pro-social values, then you shouldn't weigh task signifiance highly at all, as having a social important won't be as important to you as engaging work will be in and of itself.
+It might be worth doing the pros-social values test and its definitely worth doing the big 5 test, and use both the pros-social values and conscientiousness to weigh task significance of the job.
+If you are low in conscientiousness or pro-social values, then you shouldn't weigh task signifiance highly at all, as having a social important won't be as important to you as engaging work will be in and of itself.
 Task identity can be weighed pretty low.

 Once you find jobs that seem like a good personal fit, and have the JCM, it might be worth trying to do an unpaid internship, volunteering, or participation in workshops just to try to get as close as you can to the day to day tasks of the job and assess how you feel doing it.